Bus-Army-Dude/officalbusarmydude/README.md

    - Only one faq can be open at a time.

 #### 10. **Tech Information**
-   - Displays the current tech that the owner has and it displays the following:
+   - Displays the current tech that the owner has, and it displays the following:
         - Model
         - Material
         - Storage